chitti239/E-commerce-follow-along/README.md

 ### **Milestone 19**
 - Created post request for updating for cart item .

+---

+### **Milestone 20**
+- Created endpoint for userDetails in backend.
+- Created User.jsx for userDetails in frontend.

 ## **Conclusion**
 This project provides a feature-rich e-commerce solution while strengthening your skills in web development, database management, and user interaction using the MERN stack.
 It is designed to be scalable, user-centric, and secure.